tldr-pages/tldr/pages/linux/slurmctld.md

 # slurmctld

-> Monitors all other Slurm daemons and resources, accepts work (jobs), and allocates resources to those jobs.
+> Monitor all other Slurm daemons and resources, accept work (jobs), and allocate resources to those jobs.
 > More information: <https://slurm.schedmd.com/slurmctld.html>.

 - Clear all previous slurmctld state from its last checkpoint: